-Customers are at the heart of the restaurant business.
+Customers are at the heart of the coffee shop business.
 Keeping them happy and satisfied requires you to surpass quality expectations every time.

 An operational plan helps you achieve that and a lot more.
 So without any further ado, start the work.

 Get the market overview, work your way through figures, and figure out best practices to implement in your business.